avarcher/hello-world/README.md

 # hello-world
-I'm following the guides on github.
+I'm following the guide on github.

 My version of this is in order to fully understand the 12 factor app.